improbable-eng/grpc-web/go/grpcwebproxy/README.md

 ### Enabling Websocket Transport

-By default, grpcwebproxy will not use websockets as a trasport layer.
+By default, grpcwebproxy will not use websockets as a transport layer.
 To enable websockets, set the `--use_websockets` flag to true

 ```
 $GOPATH/bin/grpcwebproxy \